Subdivision Surface Modifier¶

 Weighted edge creases for subdivision surfaces allows you to change the way the Subdivision Surface modifier subdivides the geometry to give the edges a smooth or sharp appearance.

-The crease weight of selected edges can be changed in the Transform panel of the properties region N, or by using the shortcut Shift-E and moving the mouse closer or further from the selected edges to adjust the crease weight.
+The crease weight of selected edges can be changed in the Transform panel of the Sidebar region N, or by using the shortcut Shift-E and moving the mouse closer or further from the selected edges to adjust the crease weight.
 A higher value makes the edge «stronger» and more resistant to the smoothing effect of subdivision surfaces.

 The Subdivision Surface Modifier demonstrates why good, clean topology is so important.
 As you can see in the figure, the Subdivision Surface Modifier has a drastic effect on a default Cube.
 Until you add in additional Loops (with Ctrl-R), the shape is almost unrecognizable as a cube.